CiviTech-Global/trust-maven/README.md

 ### **User Interface**

 The UI is clean, role-based, and designed to empower—not overwhelm.
 Whether you're an analyst, executive, or department lead, you'll see what matters most to you—and can act on it with confidence.

----

-Let me know if you’d like this formatted into a polished PDF, turned into a client-facing presentation, or adapted for different audiences like investors or internal onboarding decks.